New Mexico — desert mesas with warm light

 Questions

-Can I take dental x-rays in New Mexico?
+Do I need a license for basic dental assisting in New Mexico?

 Board Info